 4. Value of an agile learning organization

-In the article “6 factors for creating a learning organization” I describe overall how we can work on developing employees’ ability to learn, a culture that encourages development and moves training to work.
+In the article “6 factors for creating a learning organization” I describe overall how we can work on developing employees’ ability to learn, a culture that encourages training and moves training to work.

 Fact box – the value of an agile learning organization

-- According to ATD and other studies, revenue per employee is 2-3 times higher and profits are 24% higher for those companies that have the most developed learning.
+- According to ATD and other studies, turnover per employee is 2-3 times higher and profits are 24% higher for those companies that have most developed learning.

 - According to other studies from Bersin Deloitte, companies with developed learning have twice the rate of innovation and productivity.

-The ultimate value of formal training is how the company develops in the long term.
-How it thrives on the rapid changes that technological development creates.
-Several studies, including: McKinsey and BCG shows that only between 10-30% of the companies are successful with a technological transformation in their industry.
-Industries such as “Minicomputers” and “PC” had their shake-out in the 80´s and 90´s.
-Travel companies just been through the shake-out.
-Clothing industry, stores and banking & finance are next.
+The ultimate profit is about how the company develops in the long term.
+How it does through the rapid changes that technological development creates.
+Several studies, including: McKinsey and BCG shows that between 10-30% of the companies are coping with a technological transformation in their industry, it comes to older industries such as “Minicomputers”, “PC” and travel companies but is also currently up to date for example, the clothing industry, banking & finance.

-Employees of, for example, Google, Microsoft and Apple are valued at SEK 80 million each (market capitalisation/employee).
-It’s companies that all work with a learning culture.
-As a contrast, employees of traditional large Swedish companies are valued at between SEK 2-12 million each.
-The differences are equally large when you look at the companies’ profits and are also when it comes to employees’ salaries.
+Employees of, for example, Google, Microsoft and Apple are valued at SEK 80m (market capitalisation/employee).
+They are companies that all work with a learning culture.
+As a contrast, employees of traditional large Swedish companies are valued at between SEK 2-12 million.
+The differences are equally large when you look at the companies’ profits and are also getting it when it comes to employees’ salaries.
 The average salary of the above-mentioned company’s Swedish employee is over SEK 100,000/month.

-These are some examples of the financial benefits of investing in learning.
-Are you interested in creating a “business case” for your business?
+There were some concrete examples of the economic benefits of investing in learning.
+Are you interested in producing a “business case” for your business?

 Do you have more arguments as to why management should invest in learning?
 Please comment below